sanjanastyles/Amazon-clone/readme.md

 -> Use an existing project </br>
 -> clone </br>
 -> use as your public directory? : build </br>
-run `npm run build` on your terminal, creates a build directory with a production build of your app, and your app should be ready to be deployed.
+run `npm run build` on your terminal, creates a build directory with a production build of your app.
+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+#### `npm run build` fails to minify

+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+And your app should be ready to be deployed.
 To deploy your app, run `firebase deploy`, click on the deployed link and just like that click on all the "okays" BOOM! thats your `Hosting URL` share it with your friends and enjoy.